cocasema/micro-ROS-doc/Quick_start/Windows_quick_start.md

     string_publisher_c.exe
     ```

-1. **Open new terminar in the running client-side docker container**
+1. **Open a new terminal in the running client-side docker container**

     ```cmd
     sudo docker  exec -it client_docker bash